Mara-Li/Knitting-bot/README.md

 > It will re-add all users that leave the thread, even if they left it on purpose.

 > **Note**
-> There is no way that I can code something that don't add any notification (aka white border) on the thread.
+> There is no way that I can code something that don't add any notification on the thread.
 > You **always** will have the thread that becomes white when the bot activates.

 More over, you can configure the bot and disable event that you don't want to use.
 You can do that with the `/config` command.
 You can see the configuration with `/config show`